Today the term “cause marketing” has become an overused buzzword. Like “green washing,” much of the substance seems to be lost in the term.

 Some companies deliver “cause marketing” with a check and a “good luck with that.”
 Then they are satisfied that they are supporting this group and have done their duty.

 Of course, many of the larger non-profits benefit by large sponsorship fees.
-In return, the sponsors are allowed to use their logo on their marketing materials.
-But isn’t there something more that companies can do beside just writing a check?
+In return, these NPOs allow sponsors to use their logo on their marketing materials.
+But isn’t there something more that companies can do besides just writing a check?
 In fact, what can small, undercapitalized companies do who can’t write a check?

 We chose the term “Worthy Cause Marketing” to distinguish our more involved approach.
-Initially, due to a lack of funds, we were forced to discover and employ other and ultimately, more beneficial ways to contribute.
+Initially, the lack of funds forced us to discover and employ other and ultimately, more beneficial ways to contribute.
 We called it Worthy Cause Marketing because it was a cause worthy of our company, brand and product.
 It was worthy of our time and labor, advice, and promotion.
 It was also worthy of our long-term loyalty.
 The cause became part of our brand just as our brand became part of the fabric of the cause community itself.

-If your product or service would be used and appreciated by the cause membership, then Worthy Cause Marketing may be for you.
+If the cause membership would use and appreciate your product or service, then Worthy Cause Marketing may be for you.
 If you are a small start-up, you may not have a lot of funds for marketing.
 But like fishing gear and wild rivers, or health insurance and exercise, identifying a cause that compliments your brand, and choosing to support non-profits within it may be a good way to go.